thomas-touhey/cahute/docs/cli-guides/get-file.rst

 1. Connect the calculator to the PC using a mini USB cable.
 2. Select the ``DataTrans`` (``TransfDon`` in French) mode when prompted.
-3. Run the command from the PC using ``p7 info``.
+3. Run the transfer from the PC using ``p7 get``.

 Once steps 1 and 2 are done, run the following command::

-    p7 info
+    p7 get MYADDIN.G1A

-Your calculator's information should have been gathered and displayed!
+The file should have been successfully transferred from the calculator!

 If you are using serial
 -----------------------